allison-johnson/sinatra-practice-it/notes.md

 To do
-[] Teacher show page URL should be /teachers/:username instead of /teachers/:id
+[] Ideally, teacher show page URL should be /teachers/:slug-name instead of /teachers/:id

-[] Redirect for delete action?
-(Really, clean up all failures and worst-case redirects)

 [x] Password confirmation on sign-up page

-[] Radio buttons for difficulty?
+[x] Radio buttons for difficulty?

-[] Move index action to parent controller?
-What should index page look like?
-(Maybe a link to log in if user isn't logged in, otherwise link to teacher's show page)

 Additional Features
 - in student_questions join table, add boolean 'completed' column to keep track of whether the student has completed the question (not just been assigned).